 Stubbs Family Dentistry Provides Root Canal Treatment for Your Vulnerable Tooth

-Dr. Michael Flynn understands the important of restorative dentistry.
+Dr. Stubbs understands the important of restorative dentistry.
 If the roots of your tooth are suffering from infection, you need root canal therapy right away.
 Your tooth won’t start to recover until you take action.
-Dr. Flynn provides professional care in a comfortable environment, so you can rest easy during the entire process.
+Dr. Stubbs provides professional care in a comfortable environment, so you can rest easy during the entire process.
 For a consultation or a checkup and cleaning, contact Stubbs Family Dentistry in West Allis, WI at 414-541-8250.